nsonaniya2010/sanfinder/README.md

 # sanfinder
-It finds Subject Alternative Names for a given list of domains
+It finds Subject Alternative Names for a given list of domains.
+Will not print the provided subdomains in the list.

 # Example